blamejoel/anti-banner/README.md

 Could be scheduled to run on a timed interval and send notifications of any changes.

-## Binaries
+## Standalone executable (NEW)
-Packaged binaries are also available for Linux for the following utilities!
+A packaged executable is also available for Linux!
-* grades
-* add_to_gcal

-The prepackaged binaries are ready to go with no installation required (hopefully).
+The prepackaged executable is ready to go with no installation required (hopefully).
 Again, nothing is promised to be working, report any bugs to the issues tracker.

-These are the available optional arguments for the binaries:
+These are two required arguments for the standalone executable:
 `-q [quarter]` - the academic you'd like to use in your query
 `-y [year]` - the academic year you'd like to use in your query

+Additionally, there the following optional arguments are also available:
 `-c [path/to/credentials]` - the path to your credentials.json
+`--cached` - use locally cached data instead of downloading the latest data from Banner

 Example: `./grades -q winter -y 2017 -c /home/bob/credentials.json`